iluwatar/java-design-patterns/resource-acquisition-is-initialization/README.md

 ## Intent of Resource Acquisition Is Initialization Design Pattern

-Ensure that resources are properly released when they are no longer needed by tying the resource management to object lifetime.
+Ensure efficient Java resource management by tying the resource lifecycle to object lifetime, utilizing the RAII pattern.

 ## Detailed Explanation of Resource Acquisition Is Initialization Pattern with Real-World Examples